Assistant Professor of Spanish

 Major in Spanish

-The major in Spanish consists of nine courses and a comprehensive examination or, with faculty approval, a senior thesis/project.
-Students who are exempt from the two-semester general education language requirement must complete eight courses above the 102 level and the comprehensive exam or senior thesis/project.
+The major in Spanish consists of nine courses and a comprehensive examination or, with faculty approval, a senior thesis.
+The Spanish Comprehensive Exam consists of two parts: 1) a Standardized Proficiency Exam that assesses students' mastery of the four language skills (speaking, listening, reading, and writing) and 2) an individualized content-based language product intended for an outside audience.
+Students who are exempt from the two-semester general education language requirement must complete eight courses above the 102 level plus the comprehensive exam or senior thesis.

 The following are required for the major:

 - SP 207 Spanish: Written Expression